pyOpenSci/python-package-guide/documentation/index.md

 1. Individual files in your GitHub (or GitLab) repository including:
     * [A clear and to the point **README.md** file](readme-file-best-practices) that includes information about how to cite your package.
     * A [**CONTRIBUTING.md** file](contributing-license-coc) that outlines how others can contribute to your package.
 This file should also link to your development guide and code of conduct.
 A well-crafted contributing guide will make it much easier for the community to contribute to your project.
     * A [**CODE_OF_CONDUCT.md**](contributing-license-coc.html#the-code-of-conduct-md-file) file.
 This file sets up the guidelines for how your community interacts.
-It ideally ensures that everyone feels safe and can report inappropriate behavior if need be.   <!--<not sure why header targets aren't working here with sphinx they work online> -->
+It ideally ensures that everyone feels safe and can report inappropriate behavior if need be.   <!--<not sure why header targets aren't working here with Sphinx they work online> -->
     * [**A LICENSE.txt file**](contributing-license-coc.html#your-repository-should-have-a-license-md-file) A license file declaring the OSI-approved license that you select and instructions for citing your package.
     * We also suggest (but don't require) that you include a development guide that details the infrastructure used in your package.
 Sometimes this file is included in the user-facing documentation website (discussed below).
 1. [**User focused package documentation**](package-documentation-best-practices) that helps users understand how to install, setup and use your package.
 Documentation is most often contained in a stand-alone website.
 The user-focused documentation should include: